Return to Blog Home

 - Cleveland, Ohio

-While the content is a memoir, the premise is service-oriented: the exploration of cities semi-ignored relative to the large destinations like New York and Chicago, or small towns like Carmel, CA or Stowe, VT.
+While the content is a memoir, the premise is service-oriented: the exploration of cities semi-ignored relative to the large destinations like New York, or small towns like Carmel.
 I talk about restaurants and give brief reviews.
-I walk through museums and other attractions and describe what I see and what happens to me.
+I walk through museums and other attractions and describe what I see and what happens.

 I also wrestle with my expectations as a traveler.
 I acknowledge as honestly as possible what I look at when I visit a place.
 And I consider what it is to visit these cities as a middle-aged white man traveling by himself.
-The results surprised me occasionally.
+The results occasionally surprised me.

-A reader challenged me on the chapters I sent her.
+A reader once challenged me on the chapters I sent her.
 She said I was "between genres."
-I understand what she meant - hell, I just wrote a whole blog post about it - and, viewed from a certain perspective, I agree with her completely.
+I understand and, to a certain extent, I agree with her.

 Having said that:

-- As I mentioned above, I believe a travel memoir is similar to the novel in that it can include other genres and remain a memoir
+- As I mentioned above, a travel memoir is similar to the novel in that it can include other genres and remain a memoir

-- Food is such an important part of travel; is it inappropriate to give a one- or two-page review of a restaurant?
+- Food is such an important part of travel; is it inappropriate to write a one- or two-page review of a restaurant in a memoir?

-Maybe my reviews don't fit right.
-Perhaps those sections in Backseat Cities dangle like third limbs.
-So be it.
-But I think the memoir - both in theory and in practice - can contain reviews, even an attraction's schedule, excerpts from brochures and other service writing, etc. The book can still work, and belongs with other travel memoirs.
+Maybe my particular reviews in Backseat Cities dangle like third limbs, but the travel memoir - both in theory and in practice - can contain reviews, attractions' schedules, excerpts from brochures and other service writing, and remain a memoir.